Lung health is on everyone’s mind these days, and rightfully so.

 ● Dilate your blood vessels, allowing for better blood flow to areas that need it.

 Humming also stimulates your vagus nerve—the longest nerve in your body that affects all of your major organs.
+Here's a free tutorial of a helpful exercise I call "brain humming".

 One of the major benefits of vagal nerve stimulation (VNS) is its ability to lower levels of